The Adventures of Priscilla Queen of the Desert tickets, Cinema, London Theatre Direct

 The Drive In presents The Adventures of Priscilla, Queen of the Desert in London 11 July only!

 Experience the magic of the classic American drive-in theatre.
 A completely contact-free experience just 10 miles outside London's West End.
-Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car!
+Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car starting at only £42 per vehicle!
 Bring back the nostalgia of the 1950s while enjoying modern conveniences at the touch of your phone.
 Don't miss your chance to make memories this summer, book tickets to Priscilla Queen of the Desert today!

 Priscilla, Queen of the Desert on The Drive In big screen!